 LOPEZ, Lorenzo.
 See Dominguez, Luis Lopez.

 LUMLEY, John, Lord Lumley [1534-1609].

-Scope: Some 2,200 volumes originally collected by John, Lord Lumley, owner of perhaps the largest private library in Elizabethan England.
+Scope: Some 1,500 works (2,600 before the sale of duplicates in 1757) originally collected by John, Lord Lumley, owner of perhaps the largest private library in Elizabethan England.
 The books were acquired in 1609 by King James I for his son Prince Henry and incorporated into the Royal Library (which in turn was given to the British Museum in 1757; see Old Royal Library).